icgc-dcc/dcc-docs/docs/download/downloading_data.md

 #### Prerequisites:

-1. Obtain dbGaP access and an NIH eRA Commons account (https://gdc.cancer.gov/access-data/obtaining-access-controlled-data)
+1. Obtain dbGaP access and an NIH eRA Commons account (refer to https://gdc.cancer.gov/access-data/obtaining-access-controlled-data)
 2. Download GDC Data Transfer Tool from https://gdc.cancer.gov/access-data/gdc-data-transfer-tool
 3. Once you have obtained controlled data access from dbGaP, you will need to download your access authentication token from the GDC Data Portal.
 Refer to (https://docs.gdc.cancer.gov/Data_Transfer_Tool/Users_Guide/Preparing_for_Data_Download_and_Upload/#obtaining-an-authentication-token-for-data-downloads) for instructions.
 4. Save the GDC authentication token in a text file

-#### Download Data Instructions:
+#### Download Data Instructions

 1. Find your data of interest at https://dcc.icgc.org/repositories (click on 'GDC'  repository).
 Click on "Download Files" and download the manifest file